yiqixie94/AC209A_Alzheimers/Classification Models and Their Performance.md

-Based on the above summary, AdaBoost has a very high train accuracy which is close to 1(0.971014).
-Random Forest Classifier ranks second on the train accuracy(0.930757) and it also has the highest accuracy(0.820988) on the test set.
-LDA has the second highest accuracy(0.796296) and logistic regression with l1 regularization is the third highest(0.783951).
+Based on the above summary, Random Forest Classifier has a very high train accuracy which is close to 1(0.987118), and it also has the highest accuracy(0.796296) on the test set.
+AdaBoost Classifier ranks second on the train accuracy(0.864734).
+LDA and Random Forest Classifier have the highest test accuracy(0.796296), and logistic regression with l1 regularization is the third highest(0.783951).

-For classifying `CN` patients, both QDA and weighted logistic regression have the highest test accuracy(0.833333), so they performed the best for determining Cognitive Normal patients.
-However, logistic regression with l2 regularization and unweighted logistic regression have zero accuracy on classifying `CN` patients.
-Since both of them have very high accuracy on `CI` but low accuracy on `AD`, we think these two models probably classified all the `CN` patients into `AD` which leads to zero accuracy on `CN` and low accuracy on `AD`.
+For classifying `CN` patients, weighted logistic regression has the highest test accuracy(0.833333), so it performed the best for determining Cognitively Normal patients.
+However, logistic regression with l2 regularization, OvR logistic regression and unweighted logistic regression have zero accuracy on classifying `CN` patients.
+Since all of them have very high accuracy on `CI` but low accuracy on `AD`, we think these three models probably classified all the `CN` patients into `AD` which leads to zero accuracy on `CN` and low accuracy on `AD`.

-KNN has the highest test accuracy(0.989247) on diagnosing `CI` patients.
-Logistic regression with l2 regularization, OvR logistic regression and random forest all reached 0.9 accuracy on diagnosing `CI` patients.
+KNN has the highest test accuracy(0.989247) on diagnosing `CI` cognitive impairment patients.
+AdaBoost Classifier, logistic regression with l2 regularization, OvR logistic regression and unweighted logistic regression all reached 0.9 accuracy on diagnosing `CI` patients.

 Since we focus on the diagnosis of Alzheimer's disease, we are more concerned about the test accuracy on `AD` patients.
-Both Decision Tree and LDA have the highest test accuracy(0.888889) on `AD` patients.
-Logistic regression with l1 regularization and multinomial logistic regression both reached test accuracy of over 0.85 on the classification of `AD`.
+LDA and Random Forest Classifier have the highest test accuracy(0.888889) on `AD` patients.
+Logistic regression with l1 regularization, decision tree and multinomial logistic regression all reached test accuracy of over 0.85 on the classification of `AD`.

-To conclude, Decision Tree and LDA performed the best if we only concern about diagnosing `AD` patients.
+To conclude, Random Forest Classifier and LDA performed the best if we are only concerned about diagnosing `AD` patients.
 However, Random Forest has the best performance overall.